” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 of

-and non-zero
+and a non-zero integer

-, the quotient and remainder of
+, the quotient and remainder of “

-are the integers
+” are defined as integers

 and